Daniel J. O’Keefe

 multiple messages (message replications).
 In primary research on persuasion,

-and features—has created barriers to generalization (e.g., because such
+features—has created barriers to generalization (e.g., because such designs are

-designs are insensitive to the possibility of between-message variation in
+insensitive to the possibility of between-message variation in effect).
+Given

-effect).
-Given commonly observed message-to-message variability in effects,
+commonly observed message-to-message variability in effects, only replications

-only replications (whether between or within studies) provide evidentiary
+(whether between or within studies) provide evidentiary security for

 Against this backdrop it may